SMI/dicompixelanon/doc/dcmaudit.md

 The tag is stored in a database so all tagged images can be reviewed later.
 Tags are shown as `[X]` before the filename.

+Comments can be added to the database, one per image, and are displayed alongside the frame/overlay number.

 Files can be marked as "done" when they have been fully inspected.
 You can mark rectangles, which are saved instantly in the database, but only when you explicitly mark the whole file as inspected will that flag be saved.
 This allows you to come back later and review a file.
-Once a file has been marked as done then it won't be shown again (unless the `--review` option is used).
+Once a file has been marked as done then it won't be shown again unless the `--review` option is used.
+It should be noted that tagging or commenting on an image implicitly marks it as "done".

 Only files marked as done should be considered when making use of the redaction rectangles.
-Likewise only rectangles from images marked as done will be suggested as possible rectangles as the metadata for comparison is not written until images are marked as done.
+Likewise only rectangles from images marked as done will be suggested as possible rectangles as the metadata for comparison is not written until images are marked as "done".

 Display of frame/overlay:
 Images have multiple frames, but then after all the frames come the overlays, and